Singapore Armed Forces: Chief of Defence Force (CDF)

 The position of Chief of Defence Force was established in 1990, with the inaugural holder being Winston Choo, who was previously Chief of the General Staff.
-The SAF is headed by the CDF, a three-star General by establishment and the only active SAF General that can hold three-star rank.
+The SAF is headed by the CDF, a three-star General by establishment and the only active SAF General who can hold three-star rank.
 He is assisted by the four chiefs of the respective services, who are two-star generals/admirals by establishment.
 The SAF has a Sergeant Major who currently holds the rank of CWO.
 The CDF is also supported by the Chief of Staff, Joint Staff, the Joint Operations Directorate, Joint Plans & Transformation Department, the Joint Manpower Department, the Joint Logistic Department, the Joint Intelligence Directorate, and Office of the Inspector-General of the Armed Forces.

 Ranks

 The Singapore Armed Forces (SAF) has five rank schemes for active and reservist personnel, with a sixth for the auxiliaries of the SAF Volunteer Corps.
-The SAF has a unique rank structure as an integrated force, ranks are the same in the Singapore Army, the Republic of Singapore Navy (RSN), the Republic of Singapore Air Force (RSAF), and the Digital and Intelligence Service (DIS).
+The SAF has a unique rank structure as an integrated force; ranks are the same in the Singapore Army, the Republic of Singapore Navy (RSN), the Republic of Singapore Air Force (RSAF), and the Digital and Intelligence Service (DIS).